Fred Kudjo Kuwornu: Career

-After attending high school in Italy and USA, Kuwornu obtained a degree in political science and mass media, from the University of Bologna.
-At 16, he worked as speaker for Radio Estense, a local radio in Ferrara, hence refining his creative skills along with his passion for music, during the years of the success of Rap and House in Italian culture.
-His career as DJ continued for the next 15 years for different radio stations, such as Radio Bologna International and Radio Jam FM.
-Under the pseudonym “Freddy Goes To House” he worked as producer for the label Mantra Vibes, producing the dance single tracks “The Whistle” (1998) and “Sun Train” (1999).
-He then interrupted his radio career when he moved to Rome to work in cinema and TV.
+At 16, he worked as speaker for Radio Estense, a local radio in Ferrara, hence refining his creative skills along with his passion for music during the years of the success of Rap and House in Italian culture.
+His career as a disc jockey continued for the next 15 years for different radio stations, including Radio Bologna International and Radio Jam FM.
+Under the pseudonym “Freddy Goes To House” he worked as producer for the record label Mantra Vibes, producing the dance single tracks “The Whistle” (1998) and “Sun Train” (1999).
+He ended his radio career when he moved to Rome to work in cinema and television.

-In Rome, Kuwornu conducted the TV program Zengi on La7 in 2001 to 2002.
-He debuted as an actor in the television serial Un papà quasi perfetto directed by Maurizio dell’Orso.
-He also worked as television writer for RAI for a TV travel show called Italia Che vai.
+In Rome, Kuwornu conducted the television program Zengi on La7 in 2001 to 2002.
+He debuted as an actor in the television serial Un papà quasi perfetto that was directed by Maurizio dell’Orso.
+He also worked as television writer for RAI for a television travel show entitled Italia Che vai.

 In 2003, he directed his short film, Natale in Autogrill.
-The film became a finalist at the Festival dei Due Mondi of Spoleto as well.
-In 2008, he quitted television to pursue a career in filmmaking.
+The film became a finalist at the Festival dei Due Mondi of Spoleto.
+In 2008, he quit television to pursue a career in filmmaking.
 In 2008, he started his film career as a production assistant on the set of Miracle at St. Anna, a film based on the Nazi massacre in St. Anna di Stazzema, Italy, directed by Spike Lee.
-After that experience, he made his own documentary, "Inside Buffalo" in 2010 about the African-American soldiers who helped liberate Italy from the Nazis.
-The documentary includes interviews with African-American Veterans and Laz Alonso, Omar Benson Miller, Derek Luke and writer James McBride.
+After that experience, in 2010 he made his own documentary, "Inside Buffalo", about the African-American soldiers who helped liberate Italy from the Nazis.
+The documentary includes interviews with African-American veterans and Laz Alonso, Omar Benson Miller, Derek Luke, and writer James McBride.
 The film received critical acclaim and later won the award for Best Documentary at the Black International Cinema Berlin festival.
-Meanwhile, the film was highly praised by former presidents Bill Clinton, Barack Obama and Giorgio Napolitano.
+Meanwhile, the film was highly praised by former presidents Bill Clinton, Barack Obama, and Giorgio Napolitano.

-In 2011, during a ceremony at the Houston Museum of Fine Arts, Congresswoman Sheila Jackson Lee, honored Fred Kuwornu with a certificate from the U.S Congress in recognition of the work done to preserve the memory and the contributions of African-American soldiers during WW2.
+In 2011, during a ceremony at the Houston Museum of Fine Arts, Congresswoman Sheila Jackson Lee honored Fred Kuwornu with a certificate from the U.S. Congress in recognition of his work contributing to preservation of the memory of and the contributions of African-American soldiers during World War II.

-Other acknowledgements were received from the US Department of Veteran Affairs, the Governor of Oklahoma Brad Henry, Frank Jackson the mayor of Cleveland and Michael Nutter mayor of Philadelphia, and United States senator Raphael Warnock that organized a special screening of Inside Buffalo at the historical church of Dr. Martin Luther King Jr., Ebenezer Church in Atlanta in 2019.